 The ruler basically cuts your squaring-up time in half since you’re only cutting two sides, instead of four.
 Keep in mind as you use it that you are always lining up the corresponding marked measurement for the size you need on the seam of the block you are squaring-up.

 So there you go!
 This method is especially helpful when you’re making LOTS of HST blocks at once.
+I know it can feel tedious, but having an accurate HST block will make a huge difference when you go to piece your quilt!

 Hopefully these Half-Square Triangle tips will save you lots of time and help you get quickly through that least favorite (but oh-so important!) job.